sixfourtwelve/bore.vim/README.md

     <em>Bore is a modern and minimal NeoVim dark theme with bright colors.
 The theme is based on the great theme <a href="https://github.com/AhmedAbdulrahman/aylin.vim">Aylin Theme</a>.
 See Credits for a detailed lineage.</em>
 </p>

+Note: This relies heavily on Treesitter and will not look exactly as presented without it.
+Sorry.

 <p align="center">
   <img src="./images/screenshot.png" alt="Screenshot">
 </p>